Mary McAleese: Early career

-Presidency
+Presidency (1997–2011)

 First term (1997–2004)

 In 1997, McAleese defeated former Taoiseach Albert Reynolds and former minister Michael O'Kennedy in an internal party election held to determine the Fianna Fáil nomination for the Irish presidency.

 Her opponents in the 1997 presidential election were Mary Banotti, nominated by Fine Gael, Adi Roche nominated by the Labour Party, Democratic Left and the Green Party, and two candidates standing as Independents nominated by local authorities: Dana Rosemary Scallon and Derek Nally.
 McAleese won 45.2% of first preference votes.
 In the second and final count, McAleese was elected having obtained 55.6% of votes against Banotti.
 On 11 November 1997, she was inaugurated as the eighth President of Ireland.
-Within weeks of this she made her first official overseas trip to Lebanon.
+Within weeks of this, she made her first official overseas trip to Lebanon.

 McAleese described the theme of her presidency as "building bridges".
 The first individual born in Northern Ireland to become President of Ireland, President McAleese was a regular visitor to Northern Ireland throughout her presidency, where she was on the whole warmly welcomed by both communities, confounding critics who had believed she would be a divisive figure.
 People from Northern Ireland, indeed people from right across the nine-county Province of Ulster, were regular and recurring visitors to Áras an Uachtaráin while she was president.
 She is also an admirer of Queen Elizabeth II, whom she came to know when she was Pro-Vice-Chancellor of Queen's University of Belfast.
 In March 1998, President McAleese stated that she would officially celebrate the Twelfth of July as well as Saint Patrick's Day, recognising the day's importance among Ulster Protestants.

-She also incurred some criticism from some of the Irish Catholic hierarchy by taking communion in a Church of Ireland (Anglican) Cathedral, in Dublin, on 7 December 1997, although 78 percent of Irish people approved of her action in a following opinion poll.
+She also incurred some criticism from some of the Irish Catholic hierarchy by taking communion in a Church of Ireland (Anglican) Cathedral, in Dublin, on 7 December 1997, although 78 per cent of Irish people approved of her action in a following opinion poll.
 While Cardinal Desmond Connell called her action a "sham" and a "deception", Taoiseach Bertie Ahern said it was ironic that "the Church was condemning an act of reconciliation and bridge-building between the denominations".

-In 1998, she met the Archbishop of Boston Cardinal Bernard Francis Law, on an official visit to the United States.
-In an interview in 2012, she said that Law told her he was "sorry for Catholic Ireland to have you as President" and went on to insult a Minister of State, who was accompanying President McAleese.
+In 1998, she met Cardinal Bernard Law of Boston on an official visit to the United States.
+In an interview in 2012, she said that Law told her he was "sorry for Catholic Ireland to have you as President" and went on to insult a Minister of State, who was accompanying McAleese.
 "His remarks were utterly inappropriate and unwelcome," she said.
 McAleese told the cardinal that she was the "President of Ireland and not just of Catholic Ireland".
 At this point, a heated argument ensued between the two, according to McAleese.